 - Orongo petroglyphs - One of the most significant petroglyph sites worldwide with 1,274 valuable carvings documented.
 Large blocks of vulcanic tuff around Orongo village are adorned with beautiful carved reliefs which show mainly birdman.

 - Vai A Heva - Poike peninsula.
 This small hill contains tuff outcrops with carved reliefs of Make Make deity - in his large open mouth was gathered rainwater.

 - Crater of Rano Kau - This is the most impressive volcanic formation in Easter Island, 1.5 km wide at the upper rim and 1.1 km wide - below, surrounded by 150 - 200 m high slope and cliffs.
 Bottom is covered with wetlands - numerous small lakes and occasional shrubland, crater is sheltered and suitable for growing wine and fruit trees.
 Bottom of this crater contains large boulder with beautiful ancient relief carvings.
-In early 20th century there was reported and photographed a steam rising from the crater.
+In the early 20th century there was reported and photographed a steam rising from the crater.

 - Orongo village - restored village built of stone, consists of 53 structures, mostly of oval form, with grass-covered roofs.
 It served as a ceremonial centre for birdman (tangata manu) cult of islanders: here took place the annual race for an egg of sooty tern (Onychoprion fuscatus (Linnaeus, 1766)) living on the nearby Motu Nui island.
 Ancient rituals discontinued in 1888.

 - Ahu Te Pito Kura - near Anakena Bay.
 Interesting stone setting with large sea-wave rounded boulder in the middle.
 This is revered as the "navel of the world" - Te Pito o The Henua.
 Most likely this unusual rounded boulder was revered as a talisman of some clans.